papas000/MyNotes-android/README.md

-# mynotes
+# My Notes
-Notes app, add, update and delete entries supported by an SQL database.
+Note taking app: Create, Update and Delete entries using an SQLite 3 database.

+# To run:
-Import in Android Studio
+Import in Android Studio, build and run on device.